James Campbell Besley: Claims of proof of prehistoric giants, skulls, mummies and voodoo

 Besley's second expedition film was claimed to include proof of "giant skeletons and lost cities built of massive stones that he (Besley) said would be impossible to build without modern machinery".
 It was reported that Besley had arrived in New York from his second expedition in South America, bringing a number of scientific treasures, including the skull of a human being "who must have been eight feet in height".
-Besley said of the skull "A tradition among the Indians of Peru and Boliva makes the ancient race a race of giants...
+Besley said of the skull "A tradition among the Indians of Peru and Bolivia makes the ancient race a race of giants...
 This may be a legend which weighed between 100 and 200 tons.
 It might be that we stumbled upon an isolated giant who was as much a wonder when he lived as he would be today".